leptos-rs/book/src/deployment/csr.md

 We've created several example repositories which show how to set up and deploy a Leptos CSR app to various hosting services.

-However, if you'd like to add a CSR template or share a github action for a different hosting service for CSR apps, feel free to open an issue on [the Leptos book's Github repo.](https://github.com/leptos-rs/book/issues)

 ## Github Pages